mdoyenblec/mdoyenblec/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on a dating app focused on finding coding partners or co-founders with Django and React<br>🌱 I’m currently learning SAS<br>💬 Don’t hesitate to ask me about my projects<br>⚡ « Let your ambition carry you »
+🌱 I’m currently learning SAS<br>💬 Don’t hesitate to ask me about my projects<br>⚡ « Let your ambition carry you »

 # 💻 Tech Stack: